lsst-sqre/gafaelfawr/docs/configuration.rst

 ``oidc-client-secret``
     The secret for an OpenID Connect authentication provider.
-    This is not required if you are using GitHub or CILogon authentication.
+    This is only required if you're using generic OpenID Connect for authentication.

 ``oidc-server-secrets`` (optional)
     Only used if the Helm chart parameter ``oidcServer.enabled`` is set to true.